 Open US Senate seats in 2014: eight that are up for grabs now

-Here are eight senators who have opted out of a reelection bid in 2014, giving hopefuls in both parties a rare shot at a US Senate seat – and, moreover, one that could flip control of the Senate.
+Still, much depends on who opts to stay and fight for their seats.
+Here are eight senators who have decided not to seek reelection in 2014, giving hopefuls in both parties a rare shot at a US Senate seat – and, moreover, one that could flip control of the Senate.

 1. Sen. Saxby Chambliss (R) of Georgia

 Sen. Saxby Chambliss (R) of Georgia, the top Republican on the Senate Intelligence Committee, announced that he will not seek a third term on Jan.
 25, citing "frustration" with Washington gridlock.
 But the prospect of a costly, bruising primary fight with a tea party opponent, such as the one that toppled six-term Sen. Richard Lugar (R) of Indiana in 2012, could also have figured in his decision.